BioDisco: Multi-agent hypothesis generation with dual-mode evidence, iterative feedback and temporal evaluation: A Detailed Case Study

 \section{A Detailed Case Study}

-To provide an insight into how \name{} works, we present a detailed case study.
+To provide a robust and unbiased assessment of \biodisco{}'s generated hypotheses, we conducted a structured case study combining automated outputs with expert review.
 The case is grounded in a recent study linking G-protein coupled receptors (GPCRs) to increased cardiovascular risk \citep{Kobilka2024}, and centres on two entities: the gene \textbf{GPR153} and the disease \textbf{vascular injury}.
-We provided ``Role of GPR153 in vascular injury and disease'' as input to \name{}.
+We provided ``Role of GPR153 in vascular injury and disease'' as input to \biodisco{}.
 Relevant entities were drawn from the input query and used to access the literature interface to retrieve relevant publications.

 Initially, the \agent{Background} agent synthesised a summary highlighting the dual role of GPR153 in vascular injury and inflammation from the retrieved literature.
 The \agent{Explorer} analyzed the background summary to retrieve a subgraph consisting of genes like GPR153, CEBPB, GRN, CDK4, TTR, YAP1, SCAMP1 as well as drugs like Acamprosate and conditions such as camptodactyly.